Text by Ana Sancho

 No Such Thing As Gravity is the forthcoming exhibition of FACT Liverpool.
 Curated by Rob La Frenais, it will explore the boundaries between art and the dynamic aspects of science.
 No Such Thing As Gravity aims to exhibit artworks and scientific experiments that attempt to fill the gaps in scientific knowledge with alternative science and irrational thinking, questioning the limitations of the human brain.

-One appealing project is Heirloom (2016) by Gina Czarnecki and John Hunt a living artwork made from the cells of Gina´s own daughters grown on face moulds to create living portraits.
-The experiment plays with an idea of “renewing” ourselves and the possibility of leaving a living legacy to our children.
+One appealing project is Heirloom (2016) by Gina Czarnecki and John Hunt, a living artwork made from the cells of Gina´s own daughters grown on face moulds to create living portraits.
+The experiment plays with the idea of “renewing” ourselves and the possibility of leaving a living legacy to our children.

-The Ghost Formula (2016) by Sarah Sparkes also probes at this boundary.
+The Ghost Formula (2016) by Sarah Sparkes also probes this boundary.
 Inspired by Marcel Duchamp’s A GUEST + A HOST = A GHOST (1953), it explores the ever-present concept of the two worlds, the living and the dead, through visual media.
-On the other hand, Helen Pynor also investigates the boundaries between life and death with her new project The End is a Distant Memory (2016) but in this work from a biological and cellular perspective; she achieves her goal by cultivating living cells on dead tissue from chicken meat, bought in a supermarket, while the other stage of the project explores human near-death experiences.
+On the other hand, Helen Pynor also investigates the boundaries between life and death with her new project, The End is a Distant Memory (2016), but in this work from a biological and cellular perspective, she achieves her goal by cultivating living cells on dead tissue from chicken meat, bought in a supermarket, while the other stage of the project explores human near-death experiences.

 The metaphysical interpretation of energy forces is studied in the work of Tania Candiani.
 Her piece Machine For Flying Besnier 1673 is based on pioneering devices intended to challenge gravity and its role in the history of science.
 Agnes Meyer-Brandis also focuses on gravity, and in her film Applied Falling / Hammer and Feather (2012), she studies the falling and floating of different objects.